opengovsg/postmangovsg-guide/campaign-guide/before-you-start/README.md

 ## Create a common email

-Although you can login with your primary email account, we recommend one email account per agency as PostmanSG does not manage users for an agency.
+Although you can login with your primary email account, we recommend one email account per agency as Postman does not manage users for an agency.

 Twilio credentials will be tied to an agency email account.
 You might have to contact your IT administrator to create a common email account that allows multiple subscribers.
 The primary advantage of such a set-up is that past campaigns can be seen under one account for audit purposes.